toivjuho/Kaggle-playground-s6e1-project/README.md

 - Predictions

 Editor notes:
+- Feature engineering did not improve the result
 - Data tidying
   * Tidying is likely not performed with the most efficient way.
 Original data is sectioned based on which kind of changes variables needed
   * Some of the transformations are done differently to avoid certain issues/improve the quality of variables in feature engineering (ie. study_hours, sleep_hours and class_attendance is transformed into similar procentual form and categorial variables with three categories are valued with 1-3)